ga4gh-beacon/beacon-v2-Models/README.md

 * the Beacon Framework
 * the Beacon Models

-The **Beacon Framework** (in [Framework repo](https://github.com/ga4gh-beacon/beacon-framework-v2) repo) is the part that describes the overall structure of the API requests, responses, parameters, teh common components, etc. It could also be referred in this document as simply the *Framework*.
+The **Beacon Framework** (in [Framework repo](https://github.com/ga4gh-beacon/beacon-framework-v2)) is the part that describes the overall structure of the API requests, responses, parameters, teh common components, etc. It could also be referred in this document as simply the *Framework*.

 **Beacon Models** (in *this* repo) describes the set of concepts included in a Beacon version (e.g. Beacon v2), like *individual* or *biosample*, and also the relationships between them.
 It could also be referred in this document as simply the *Model*.